Chrysler New Yorker: 1988–1993

+Mexico

+In Mexico, the contemporary Chrysler LeBaron (AA) was sold as a New Yorker as the Series C was not available there.

 New Yorker Fifth Avenue

-In 1990, a stretched-wheelbase variant of the New Yorker was offered, marketed as the New Yorker Fifth Avenue and replacing the just-departed M-body platform.
-This model was discontinued in 1993.
+Beginning with the 1990 model year, a stretched-wheelbase variant of the New Yorker was offered under the New Yorker Fifth Avenue name.
+This model was intended to replace the recently departed M-body platform.
+The New Yorker Fifth Avenue was discontinued in 1993.